NaroaLegarra/Master-thesis/README.md

 - *cibersortx_top_genes_selection.R* : Selects the top differentially expressed genes for each type of cell vs the other two using FACS-bulk RNAseq data

 - *cibersortx_heatmaps.py* : Script to make heatmaps comparing reference and CIBERSORTx predicted results

-## DATA

-- *"single_cells/"* : Granja and Processed Granja datasets
-- *"bulkrna/"* : FACS-bulk RNA-seq healthy-senior and mds data from the CUN dataset
-- *"healthy_scrna/"* : healthy single-cell RNA-seq data from the CUN dataset
-- *"mds_scrna"* : mds single-cell RNA-seq data from the CUN dataset